RiftValleySoftware/RVS_BasicGCDTimer/README.md

 ## DEPENDENCIES

 There are no dependencies to use RVS_BasicGCDTimer in your project.
-In order to test it and run it in the module project, you should use [CocoaPods](https://cocoapods.org) to install [SwiftLint](https://cocoapods.org/pods/SwiftLint), although that is not required.
-It's [just good practice](https://littlegreenviper.com/series/swiftwater/swiftlint/).

 ## LICENSE